meteofrance/meteonet/README.md

 The dataset regroups ground station observations, land-sea and relief masks, radar observations, satellite observations and weather models forecasts.

+For more information about MeteoNet, check out our [Wiki](http://gitlab.meteo.fr/deep_learning/data_exploration/wikis/Home).

 # How to use this repository ?<a name="description"></a>